 The work of Internal Audit forms part of the assurance framework, however, the existence of Internal Audit does not diminish the responsibility of management to establish systems of internal control to ensure that activities are conducted in a secure, efficient and well-ordered manner.

 4 Objectives

-The Chief Audit Executive's (CAE)responsibility is to report to the Board on its assessment of the adequacy of the entire control environment.
+The Head of Audit & Governance's responsibility is to report to the Audit & Governance Committee on its assessment of the adequacy of the entire control environment.

 It does this by: